BBA vs. BCom: Which Course is Better After 12th

 It can be quite a confusing dilemma of choosing between BBA vs BCom.
 Here are the foundational differences in the aspects of these two courses so that you can clearly understand the difference in pursuing these courses.

 • While BBA is offered in an array of specialisations from Management to Travel and Tourism, Media, Marketing and much more, BCom is more concentrated on commerce subjects and specialisations.
-So, if you aim to study business and management in context with the commercial world and global business, BCom is the perfect option.
+So, if you aim to study business and management in the context of the commercial world and global business, BCom is the perfect option.

 • When it comes to BBA, it is perfect for those aiming to pursue a specific specialisation in Management like Human Resource Management, Banking and Finance, Digital Marketing, Tourism Management or Media and Communications.